Give your fingerprints and photo

 - put your fingers on a glass screen to be scanned

-The process takes less than 5 minutes and doesn’t involve any ink or mess.
-You won’t need to take off your head covering if you wear it for religious or medical reasons.
+The process takes less than 5 minutes and does not involve any ink or mess.
+You will not need to take off your head covering if you wear it for religious or medical reasons.

-If you don’t have any fingers you only need to have a digital photo taken of your face.
+If you do not have any fingers you only need to have a digital photo taken of your face.
 It will be noted on your records that you’re physically unable to provide fingerprints.

 Children under 16 must be accompanied by a parent, guardian or someone over 18 who has legal responsibility for them.

 Children do not need to give their fingerprints if they are under 5 when they apply.